datafx/XO87/README.md

 If you are on the old firmware and using an ISP flasher, please flash the file "monstargear_xo87_rgb_via_production.hex".
 This file contains both the firmware and bootloader.

 If you are already on the newer firmware please use the file name "monstargear_xo87_rgb_via.hex".
 This file is able to be used through QMK toolbox.
+If you prefer to use Vial instead of VIA, you can flash "monstargear_xo87_rgb_vial.hex" which is compiled with support for both tools.

 To do.